-The input arguments are the PDB file used for the SILCS run (prot), and the locations of the fragment files (ligdir) and SILCS FragMaps (mapsdir).
+Input arguments for launching the SILCS-Hotspots SILCS-MC jobs are: the PDB file used for the SILCS run (prot), the location of the fragment files (ligdir), and location of the SILCS FragMaps (mapsdir).
 When SILCS-Hotspots calculations are performed, the subdirectory 4\hotspots/ is created to store output from the exhaustive SILCS-MC runs.